mihail-milev/ksamlauth/README.md

 ## Procedure

-**Important note:** the install.yaml file mentioned in step 3 below will configure "ksamlauth daemon" to store all users' service accounts into the same namespace where the daemon is deployed into.
-If you want to change this behaviour, you have to heavily modify the install.yaml file - changing the corresponding environment variable, roles and role bindings.
+**Important note:** the helm chart mentioned in step 3 below will configure "ksamlauth daemon" to store all users' service accounts into the same namespace where the daemon is deployed into.
+If you want to change this behaviour, you have to heavily modify the helm charts - changing the corresponding environment variable, roles and role bindings.

 1. Compile the program by executing (optional if you don't want to download my pre-compiled image - see step 2)
 ```